Located in E101 • (413) 775-1819

 GCC Wellness Center

-The GCC Wellness Center/Counseling Services provides information on various wellness topics.
+The Wellness Center/Counseling Services provides information on various wellness topics including stress reduction, time management, relaxation strategies and mental health needs, and can make referrals to community organizations.
 Students can also schedule individual appointments with the Learning Support Counselor.
 Stop by and introduce yourself—take charge of your college experience by choosing a path to wellness!

 CHD Recovery Coaching

 Every Thursday, 11am-12pm